E1pco/Hardware-Accelerated_System_for_IK_Solution_Based_on_LeRobot/README.md

 This system is an entry that won **the National First Prize** in the **AMD Track of the 2025 FPGA Innovation and System Design Competition**.
 The project builds upon and extends the Cholesky operator developed during the preliminary competition phase, applying it to real-world robotics applications.

-In the preliminary round, our Cholesky operator optimization achieved remarkable results!
+In the preliminary round, our Cholesky operator optimization achieved remarkable results, securing the **best** in the Cholesky optimization task!
 See the performance comparison below (details in repository: [hlstrack2025_46387](https://github.com/E1pco/hlstrack2025_46387)):

 #### Cholesky Operator Performance Comparison